auxilius/glv/README.md

 dividual objects, to customize visualization.
 Library can be used as a supportive visualizer or tool for debugging OpenGL applications.

+## Dependencies
+Library is using OpenGL Mathematics which can be found at http://glm.g-truc.net/0.9.6/index.html

 ## Code Example
 to use a library, interface is provided in file gldebugger.h